 and coffee brewing temperatures

 How do you keep coffee warm for hours?

-You need to invest in a well-designed thermos that has good heat retention to hold your coffee hot for hours.
-The design and the material of the thermos are very critical for efficient heat retention.
+You need to invest in a well-designed thermos with good heat retention to hold your coffee hot for hours.
+The thermos’ design and material are critical for efficient heat retention.